Olly Mann

 Olly Mann is a British podcaster, broadcaster and BBC presenter.
-He is best known as the presenter of the weekend evening show on LBC and for his work with longtime collaborator Helen Zaltzman with whom he presented the award-winning podcast Answer Me This!.
+He is best known as the presenter of the weekend evening show on LBC and for his work with longtime collaborator Helen Zaltzman with whom he presents the award-winning podcast Answer Me This!.

 Olly Mann began podcasting before it became a popular form of entertainment and is one of the medium's veterans.

 Education

 Mann was educated at St Christopher School, an independent school in the town of Letchworth Garden City in Hertfordshire, followed by St Catherine's College at the University of Oxford, where he first met Zaltzman.

 Life and career

 In 2009, Zaltzman and Mann became the UK's first podcasters to be given their own radio show, "Web 2009 with Helen and Olly", an irreverent look back at the year's online trends, on BBC Radio 5 Live.
 This was followed by other specials for the network, including "Web 2010 with Helen and Olly", in which they interviewed Trinny Woodall and Jon Ronson; and, in 2012, "Helen and Olly's Required Listening", a look at the world of alternative broadcasting.
 In 2010, 5 Live gave Zaltzman and Mann their own regular slot, as the "internet experts" on Saturday night news magazine programme Saturday Edition.
 After the show had been running for two years, the slot was made available to download as part of the BBC's weekly Let's Talk About Tech podcast.

 In 2012, Mann became a regular stand-in presenter on London talk station LBC 97.3, where he has interviewed comedians Rufus Hound and Charlie Higson and hosted the overnight slot for ten nights over the festive period.
 In December 2013, he was announced as the new presenter of the overnight slot for 2014.

 In 2017, he became a regular presenter on BBC Radio 4, hosting nine series of the lecture programme, Four Thought.

 Mann began co-hosting Saturday Live (radio series) with Nikki Bedi in September 2023.